Pusher (1996 film): Filming

-During rehearsal, Winding Refn became dissatisfied with the actor he had cast as Frank, thinking him too placid and boring.
-Two weeks before shooting was to begin, Winding Refn fired the actor without a replacement in line.
-Winding Refn approached Kim Bodnia, who was an established actor at the time, and Bodnia accepted.
-Though the other primary roles were mostly filled with experienced actors, many of the minor roles were filled by Winding Refn's friends or people accustomed to the street life.
+During rehearsal, Refn became dissatisfied with Anders Nyborg, who was initially cast as Frank, with Refn thinking him too placid and boring.
+Two weeks before shooting was to begin, Refn fired Nyborg without a replacement in line.
+Refn approached Kim Bodnia, who was an established actor at the time, and Bodnia accepted.
+Though the other primary roles were mostly filled with experienced actors, many of the minor roles were filled by Refn's friends or people accustomed to the street life.

 Bodnia brought a greater degree of intensity and aggressiveness to the part that some actors were not prepared for.
-Winding Refn claimed that the surprised reactions of some actors are genuine, as they had not rehearsed with Bodnia beforehand and were expecting the previous actor's more sedate performances.
+Refn claimed that the surprised reactions of some actors are genuine, as they had not rehearsed with Bodnia beforehand and were expecting the previous actor's more sedate performances.

 Slavko Labović, who played the Serbian thug Radovan, was a friend of Serbian war criminal Željko Ražnatović.
 He provided a poster of Ražnatović to use as a prop in Milo's headquarters.
 The actor playing Milo, Zlatko Burić, is actually a Croat.
-Winding Refn became concerned when violence flared between Serbs and Croats during filming, but the events did not cause problems on set.
+Refn became concerned when violence flared between Serbs and Croats during filming, but the events did not cause problems on set.

 The film was shot using Danish union rules, which allowed no more than 8 hours of filming per day, and no filming on weekends.
 The rules, combined with the high cost of filming permits, caused time and budget constraints.
 The film was shot entirely using hand-held cameras.
-Winding Refn wanted to capture a realistic, documentary feel to the film.
-This caused problems with the time constraints of the shooting schedule and Winding Refn's desire to keep the film shadowy.
+Refn wanted to capture a realistic, documentary feel to the film.
+This caused problems with the time constraints of the shooting schedule and Refn's desire to keep the film shadowy.
 Actors are often backlit or difficult to see due to the low levels of lighting used.

 The film was shot almost completely in chronological order.
-Winding Refn later admitted that shooting scenes out of order was confusing to him, but some scenes were reshot or added later.
-The scene in which Frank shoots at Milo's thugs was originally filmed without special effects, but Winding Refn was dissatisfied with the results and reshot the scene using squibs.
+Refn later admitted that shooting scenes out of order was confusing to him, but some scenes were reshot or added later.
+The scene in which Frank shoots at Milo's thugs was originally filmed without special effects, but Refn was dissatisfied with the results and reshot the scene using squibs.
 The scene with the junkie was shot after shooting had completed to replace a previous scene that Refn discarded because it dealt with an outdated vision of Frank's character.